xoopscube/documentation/en/development/xcube-service.md

 – If no SOAP/REST adapter is installed on Site B it’ll fall back to a virtual service (in-process RPC) when the service lives on the same site; but when you register an external WSDL, `createClient()` hands you a real SOAP client under the hood, so your code doesn’t change whether you’re calling Site A or Site B.

-That’s how XOOPSCube lets one site communicate with another seamlessly.
+That’s how XCube lets one module communicate with another in XOOPSCube or websites seamlessly.